ganoninc/leetcode/README.md

-# leetcode
+# LeetCode Solutions

-Here are my answers to some leetcode challenges.
+This repository contains my solutions to various LeetCode challenges.

-I don't spend time formatting and cleaning the code of my answers as I just head to the next challenge once my answer has been accepted.
+Please note that I prioritize solving problems over formatting and refining my code.
+Once my solution is accepted, I move on to the next challenge, so the code may not be polished.